codingcat0405/lilhuy-blog/src/pages/posts/devops-part4.md

 This is just the beginning!
 In the next chapter, we'll dive deeper into:

 - Advanced K8s concepts
-- Networking and storage
-- Security and RBAC
-- Monitoring and logging
-- Production best practices
+- K8s networking
+- Expose HTTP via Ingress

 ## Quick Summary